§4 ch4: Selection of Placement Resource and Placement Options

 - Psychiatric Hospital Placement - This resource is recommended when the child's emotional disturbance is so severe that the child is a danger to themselves or others.
 Psychiatric hospital placement should only be used when a less restrictive setting cannot better meet the child's needs.
 Psychiatric hospitalization is for evaluation only and is not considered a "permanent plan."
 Prior to psychiatric hospitalization, the Children’s Service Worker shall refer the child to the psychiatric diversion program according to local guidelines.

-- There is an interagency agreement between CD and the Division of Developmental Disabilities (DD) to provide assistance with the placement of a child when all other appropriate placement resources have been explored and are not available.
-Such a child should have a dual diagnosis of mental retardation or another developmental disability and a behavioral/ conduct disorder:
+- There is an Interdepartmental Agreement (IDA) between CD and the Division of Developmental Disabilities (DMH-DD) to provide assistance with locating placement for a Medicaid Waiver eligible child when all other appropriate placement resources have been explored and are not available.

-- Prior to the placement and during the term of any residential placement, CD and DMH case managers will work jointly on permanency planning for the child when appropriate;
+- Prior to the placement and during the term of any residential placement, CD and DMH-DD case managers will work jointly on permanency planning for the child when appropriate

-- CD and DMH will maintain joint case managerial responsibility for children referred to DMH for placement.
+- CD will maintain case managerial responsibility for children referred to DMH for placement.
+Coordination for services, placement, and transitional planning with DMH-DD should occur monthly.

 - Adoptive family- The child's case plan goal is adoption.

-- Adoption can become the permanency goal at any time for any child in Children’s Division (CD) custody and out-of-home care.
-Adoptive family placement or adoption by a foster, relative or kinship family should be the placement of choice when this occurs.
+- Adoption can become the permanency goal for any child in Children’s Division (CD) custody and in out-of-home care.
+Adoptive family placement or adoption by a foster, relative, or kinship family should be the placement of choice when this occurs.
 It may be necessary to place a child with an approved adoptive family who needs temporary financial assistance until the adoption is final or the adoption subsidy agreement is approved for an eligible child.
-In this situation, the family must meet the requirements for a foster/adoptive assessment/licensing.
+In this situation, the family must meet the requirements for this placement.

-- Subsidized Guardianship- The subsidized guardianship program provides eligible relatives or families with the same services that adoptive parents would receive under the Missouri adoption subsidy program.
-Relatives who qualify for this type of subsidy are great-grandparents, grandparents, great-aunts, aunts, great-uncles, uncles, 1st cousins and adult siblings who have legal guardianship of a qualified minor child.
-A qualified child is a child who is or has previously been in the custody of one of the following: Children’s Division (CD), DYS, DMH or a licensed private child caring/placing agency and who meets the special needs requirements.
+- Subsidized Guardianshipv - The subsidized guardianship program provides eligible relatives or families with the same services that adoptive parents would receive under the Missouri adoption subsidy program.
+Relatives who qualify for this type of subsidy are defined by 453.072 RSMo and are any grandparent, aunt, uncle, adult sibling of the child or adult first cousin of the child, or any other person related to the child by blood or affinity; Close nonrelated person means any nonrelated person whose life is so intermingled with the child such that the relationship is similar to a family relationship.
+A qualified child is a child who is or has previously been in the custody of one of the following: Children’s Division (CD), DYS, DMH, or a licensed private child caring/placing agency and who meets the special needs requirements.

 The Children’s Service Worker and family (all parents and child) discuss which of these options would be most appropriate for the child.